Mikejo5000/vsts-docs-pr/docs/pipelines/agents/v2-windows.md

  .\run.cmd
  ```

 If you configured the agent to run as a service, it starts automatically.
-You can view and control the agent running status from the services snap-in.
+You can view and control the agent running status from the Services snap-in.
 Run `services.msc` and look for "VSTS Agent (*name of your agent*)".

+> [!Note]
-If you need to change the logon account, don't do it from the services snap-in.
+> If you need to change the agent's logon account, don't do it from the Services
+> snap-in.
 Instead, see the information below to re-configure the agent.

 [!INCLUDE [include](_shared/v2/replace-agent.md)]